 You’ll enjoy dozens of professional performances and events, including free evening concerts on Wednesdays and Saturdays (bring picnic food!); a choral performance of Shakespeare in the Park; and shows featuring the work of classical composers like Haydn, Mendelssohn, Handel, Beethoven, Mozart, and more.

 You can also enjoy jazz nights, mariachi nights, youth performances, and ballet, to name a few.
-A full list of performances for the summer can be found on their website.
+Check their website for a full list of performances for the summer.

 Getting In: The Grant Park Music Series is free to attend.